top of page

 Map 10-4-24.jpg

-VA4PA fought and won the battle to secure insurance and Medicaid coverage for the diagnosis and treatment of PANS/PANDAS.
-Our fight is now focused on addressing the profound lack of awareness about PANS/PANDAS among the medical community, schools, and other entities in Virginia.
+VA4PA fought and won the battle to secure insurance and Medicaid coverage for the diagnosis and treatment of PANS/PANDAS in the state of Virginia.
+Our efforts now focus on addressing the profound lack of awareness about PANS/PANDAS among the medical community, schools, and other entities across the Commonwealth.

 Legislation